nimbox/js-logger-api/README.md

 # js-logger-api

-Just interface to logging that does nothing and expects a real logging infrastructure to be installed.
-This api expects a global function that deals with the actual logging.
+A simple interface to logging and event tracking that does nothing and expects a real logging infrastructure to be installed.
+This api expects two global function that deals with the actual logging: `jsLOGGER` and `jsTRACKER`.
+When none of these functions are present, no actual logging or tracking occurs.

 ## Installation